echomesh/echomesh/README.md

 # 📡 echoMesh
+The Aussie battler from the bush building T1 Capabilities outside of the money machine.

 **The Sovereign Mesh Platform**
 EchoMesh was built in the most unforgiving domain of all — patient care.